What is a Requirements Traceability Matrix (RTM)?

 [FREE REPORT: THE STATE OF MEDICAL DEVICE DEVELOPMENT]

-Creating a Requirements Traceability Matrix (RTM)
+How to Create a Requirements Traceability Matrix (RTM)

-Other Types of Traceability Matrices
+Types of Traceability Matrices

 There are different types of traceability matrices, depending on the desired use.